Creating a Validation Mode in VIBE#

 return [hist1, hist2,...]

-The name must be unique from any other names defined in any other modes.
-This unqiue name is used to identify the mode that is currently running throughout VIBE.
+1. The name must be unique from any other names defined in any other modes.
+This unique name is used to identify the mode that is currently running throughout VIBE.

-The create_basf2_path method is where you will add all your basf2 specific code and build your path which is returned by the method
+2. The create_basf2_path method is where you will add all your basf2 specific code and build your analysis path which is returned by the method.

-The analysis_validation_histograms property allows a mode to create custom histograms by creating a list of Histogram objects defined specifically for your mode.
+3. The analysis_validation_histograms property defines the variables that are plotted by VIBE.
+This is done by creating a list of Histogram objects defined specifically for your mode.

-Note that the class is decorated by the fancy_validation_mode_header, this is for documentaion purposes and is necessary for every new mode.
+Note that the class is decorated by the fancy_validation_mode_header, this is for documentation purposes and is necessary for every new mode.
+Additionally, to make sure that your mode is correctly added to the documentation, you must add the class to the __all__ list on top of the file.

 Warning

-Please do not use the common variablesToNtuple function provided in the modularAnalysis package.
-Instead use the custom variables_to_validation_ntuple() wrapper function provided by the framework like so:
+Within the basf2 path the user must not use the common variablesToNtuple function provided in the modularAnalysis package.
+Instead use the custom variables_to_validation_ntuple() wrapper function provided by the framework has to be used:

 def create_basf2_path(self) -> basf2.Path: